I. Definitions

 - to attain real increases in spending through capital appreciation from new gifts, capital investment gains, and the capitalization of investment earnings.

-Therefore the Spending Policy sets guidelines that preserve real capital value and provide advance information on available annual spending allocation amounts to accommodate planning for full utilization.
+Therefore, the Spending Policy sets guidelines that preserve real capital value and provide advance information on available annual spending allocation amounts to accommodate planning for full utilization.
 For new endowments, it is important both to provide attainable spending expectations in the early years while ensuring that the capital base has solid footing and will be able to sustain future spending.

 Endowment Spending Guidelines

-- The annual StFX endowment spending limit shall be the greater of 4% of the average market value of the Funds for the three-year period ending December 31st of the previous year and $4.0 million.
+- The annual StFX endowment spending maximum limit shall be 5.5% of the average December 31st market value of the Funds for the three-year period ending December 31st of the previous year.
+This spending amount shall be reviewed by the Board of Governors on an annual basis and should take into consideration the following factors:

 - The purpose of the Funds